Adam-Alive/camden-curling-club/README.md

 **IMPORTANT:**

-> The live deployed application can be found deployed on [Heroku](https://camden-curling-club-286959c89917.herokuapp.com).
+> The live application is deployed on Heroku at: [Heroku](https://camden-curling-club-286959c89917.herokuapp.com).

 ### PostgreSQL Database